Introduction

 - Lease terms and renewal requirements

-Consult with a real estate attorney in your target market before purchasing.
-Many offer flat-fee lease reviews that identify state-specific clauses you'd otherwise miss — the kind that turn a minor tenant dispute into a months-long legal headache.
+Real estate attorneys in the target market can review leases before purchasing.
+Many offer flat-fee lease reviews that identify state-specific clauses that can turn a minor tenant dispute into a months-long legal headache.

 Frequently Asked Questions